mikejlong60/tcp-ping-pong/README.md

 * make docker-build-server

-Deployment in Plain docker compose
+Deployment in Plain docker compose(on master branch))
 * docker compose up

 You should see successful ping-pong logs between client and server.